zenml-io/mlstacks/azureml-minimal/README.md

         zenml secrets-manager secret register azureml-mysql-secret --user=<USERNAME> --password=<PASSWORD> --ssl_ca=@"<PATH-TO-THE-CERTIFICATE"
         ```

-If you face a `ClientAuthorizationError` while trying to create secrets, add the relevant permissions to your account using the following command.
+If you face a `ClientAuthorizationError` or `HTTPRequestError-(Forbidden)` while trying to create secrets, add the relevant permissions to your account using the following command.

 - Get the key vault name by running the command: